gabrielsoltz/metahub/README.md

 When using a file as input, you can't use the option `--sh-filters` for filter findings, as this option relies on AWS API for filtering.
 You can't use the options `--update-findings` or `--enrich-findings` as those findings are not in the AWS Security Hub.
 If you are reading from both sources at the same time, only the findings from AWS Security Hub will be updated.

-# Output Modes
+# Outputs

 **MetaHub** can generate different programmatic and visual outputs.
 By default, all output modes are enabled: `json-short`, `json-full`, `json-statistics`, `json-inventory`, `html`, `csv`, and `xlsx`.
+If you want only to generate a specific output mode, you can use the option `--output-modes` with the desired output mode.
 The outputs will be saved in the `outputs/` folder with the execution date.

-If you want only to generate a specific output mode, you can use the option `--output-modes` with the desired output mode.

 For example, if you only want to generate the output `json-short`, you can use: